christiandunkel/tensquared/Documentation/SpriteSortingOrder.md

 # Sprite Sorting Order

-This table lists all the elements used in the game with their respective layer and orders for their textures / particles.
+This table lists all the elements used in the game with sorting layer and order information for their respective textures and particles effects.

 ## FrontLightsLayer
 | Sprite | Layer | Order |